PsyGlo/holbertonschool-low_level_programming/README.md

-# Hello, World
-# Hello, World

-This directory contains solutions to the Hello, World tasks in C.
+This directory helps to build foundational knowledge in low-level programming critical for systems work.